Get powerful security and privacy protections for your Android with Avast One

-The bane of the internet, cybercrime refers to any and all illegal activities carried out using technology.
-Cybercriminals — ranging from rogue individuals to organized crime groups to state-sponsored factions — use techniques like phishing, social engineering, and all kinds of malware to pursue their nefarious plans.
-Find out how cybercrime works and how to protect yourself here.
+Cybercrime refers to any illegal activity carried out using computers or the internet.
+Cybercriminals — ranging from rogue individuals to organized crime groups to state-sponsored factions — use techniques like phishing, social engineering, and all kinds of malware as part of their cyber attacks.
+Find out how cybercrime works and how to protect yourself with free comprehensive security software.

 Cybercriminals buy and sell malware online (generally on the dark web) while also trading in services that test how robust a virus is, business intelligence dashboards to track malware deployment, and tech support (that’s right — crooks can contact a criminal helpline to troubleshoot their illegal hacking server or other malfeasance!).